ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 regularly review and update.
 We will hold ourselves accountable for aligning the guide with the current preferred language, terminology and approaches.

-While we hope this can be up to date and comprehensive, no guide can anticipate every use case, recognize every limitation, or be applicable to every research question.
+While we hope this can be up-to-date and comprehensive, no guide can anticipate every use case, recognize every limitation, or be applicable to every research question.
 We aim to provide enough information that users can understand the spirit of the guide and apply that to their unique needs.